 - Make traditional Spanish pisto manchego with eggs – either fry or poach an egg and serve on top of your pisto.
 Or, create a Spanish-inspired shakshuka and place the pisto in an oven-safe pan, make small wells in the stew and crack an egg into each well.
 Bake until set.

-- Add a protein – and serve with seafood, meat or poultry of choice, Spanish sardines, shrimp, grilled chicken or fish.
-This is delicious served with leftover Thanksgiving turkey.
+- Add a protein – and serve with seafood, meat or poultry of choice, Spanish sardines, shrimp, grilled or leftover Roast Chicken or fish.
+This is delicious served with leftover Roast Thanksgiving turkey.

 - Balsamic vinegar – add a drizzle on top

-- Add cheese – grated manchego cheese is amazing!
+- Add grated cheese – grated manchego cheese is amazing!

 FAQ